 The property was shown as vacant in the 1936 City Directory.

-By 1937, 384 Marlborough was the home of Philip Elbridge Morrow, a mechanic, and his wife, Lillian C. (White) Pettit Morrow, who operated it as a lodging house.
+On October 1, 1936, 384 Marlborough was acquired from Ray C. Johnson by Philip Elbridge Morrow, a mechanic, and his wife, Lillian C. (White) Pettit Morrow, who operated it as a lodging house.
 They previously had lived in Cambridge.
-Philip Morrow et al were the assessed owners of 384 Marlborough in 1937.

 By 1940, Philip and Lillian Morrow had divorced and he had moved to Cambridge.
 Lillian Morrow continued to live at 384 Marlborough and operate it as a lodging house.
-Her son, who had resumed using the surname Pettit, married to Frances Maria Leyden.
-After their marriage, they lived at 384 Marlborough with his mother.
+On June 24, 1940, her son transferred the property back to her.
+He married that year to Frances Maria Leyden and, after their marriage, they lived at 384 Marlborough with his mother.
 He was a realtor.
-Lillian Morrow was the assessed owner from 1941 through 1946, and Lillian Morrow et al were the assessed owners from 1947.

-One month later, in June of 1982, 384 Marlborough was purchased from Anthony Rando by Gene Pokorny and his wife, Margaret Pokorny.
+On June 14, 1982, it was purchased from Anthony Rando by Gene Pokorny and his wife, Margaret Pokorny.
 They converted it back into a single-family dwelling.